ongjingying05/mtcars-Rstudio-project/README.md

 + Does fuel efficiency decrease with higher horsepower?
 + How significant is the effect of weight on fuel efficiency?
 Is it more than horsepower?
 + Does transmission type affect fuel efficiency?

+Do view the 'mtcars.md' file for my HTML documentation for this project 🙂